-The Convener of the Disciplinary Board will normally be the Head of Governance or nominee (a senior member of University staff).
+The Chair of the Disciplinary Board will normally be the Head of Governance or their nominee (a senior member of University staff).

 Members of the Disciplinary Board will be drawn from a pool of staff, both academic and non-academic.
-Alongside the Convener, the Disciplinary Board will comprise two staff members and the President of the Students' Association or their nominee, and aClerk to record the decision of the Board.
-The Responding Student(s) will be informed in advance of the composition of the Board and given adequate notice of the date, time and venue for the meeting.
-At the meeting, the Responding Student(s) may be accompanied by another member of the University community, i.e. a fellow student, a member of staff or a member of the Students' Association.
-The Responding Student(s) should confirm prior to the hearing the name of any individual accompanying themand in what capacity s/he is accompanying the Responding Student(s).
+Alongside the Chair, the Disciplinary Board will comprise two staff members and the President of the Abertay Students' Association or their nominee, and a clerk to record the decision of the Board.
+No Board members will be drawn from the same School as the Responding Student(s) and all members will be required to declare any potential conflicts of interest.

+The Responding Student(s) will be informed in advance of the composition of the Board and given adequate notice of the date, time and venue for the hearing.
+At the hearing, the Responding Student(s) may be accompanied by another member of the University community, i.e. a fellow student, a member of staff or a member of the Students' Association.
+The Responding Student(s) should confirm prior to the hearing the name of any individual accompanying them and in what capacity they are accompanying the Responding Student(s).

-Conduct of Disciplinary Board meetings
+Conduct of Disciplinary Board hearings

 The Disciplinary Board will meet in private prior to the hearing to agree the issues to be addressed and the details of how the hearing will be conducted.
-Witnesses and the Responding Student will not be in the hearing at the same time.
+Witnesses and the Responding Student(s) will not be in the hearing at the same time.
+Where there is more than one Responding Student, each will normally be heard by the Board separately.

-The Convener will outline the procedures to be followed by any witnesses after which any witness(es) will be called to give evidence.
+Witnesses will be called into the hearing, if appropriate.
+The Chair will outline the procedures to be followed by any witnesses after which any witness(es) will be called in to give evidence and provide any clarifications to Board members.